MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

     - **Search settings**:
         - **Vector settings**: Add vector search to this search resource
         - **Azure OpenAI connection**: *Select the default Azure OpenAI resource for your hub.*
+        - **Embedding model**: text-embedding-ada-002
+        - **Embedding model deployment**: *Your deployment of the* text-embedding-ada-002 *model*

-1. Wait for the indexing process to be completed, which can take a while depending on available compute resources in your subscription.
+1. Create the vector index and wait for the indexing process to be completed, which can take a while depending on available compute resources in your subscription.

     The index creation operation consists of the following jobs:

     - Crack, chunk, and embed the text tokens in your brochures data.
     - Create the Azure AI Search index.
     - Register the index asset.

+    > **Tip**: While you're waiting for the index to be created, why not take a look at the brochures you downloaded to get familiar with their contents?

 ## Test the index in the playground